5 Essential Elements of Every Email

 It would benefit your communications to take the time to create emails that have these 5 Essential Elements firmly in place.
-You then can make sure that your meaning is not detracted from and minimize any possible negative perceptions and misunderstandings.
+These tips will help you not detract from your message and minimize the potential for any negative perception or misunderstanding.

 Every email you write should have these 5 Essential Elements covered:

-- The From Field: Display your name properly.
+- The From Field: Display your name correctly.
 John F. Doe.
 Not john f doe, or john doe, j. doe.
-Proper capitalization is very important.
-When your name is in all lower case you can be perceived as a spammer or worse yet – lacking education or tech savvy.
+Proper capitalization is the sign of an educated communicator.
+Names in lower case provide a perception of a spammer or, worse yet – lacking education or tech-savvy.

-- The Subject Line: A short, sweet and well thought out Subject is crucial.
+- The Subject Line: A short, sweet, and well-thought-out Subject is crucial.
 Your Subject field will determine if your email even gets opened.
 Keep your Subject to 5-7 words that accurately identify the topic and context of your email.
-Modify the Subject field in ongoing conversations to reflect when the direction or topic of the conversation has changed.
+Then, modify the Subject field in ongoing conversations to reflect when the direction or topic of the discussion has changed.

-- The Greeting: Without a greeting at the beginning of your email you risk being viewed as bossy or terse.
+- The Greeting: Without a greeting at the beginning of your email, you risk being viewed as bossy or terse.
 Take the time to include a Hello, or Hi and the recipient’s name.
 How you type your contact’s name (John, Mr. Doe, etc.) is indicative of the level of formality your email will portray.
-Be careful to not take the liberty of being overly informal too quickly.
+Be careful not to take the liberty of being overly informal too quickly.
 Let the other side dictate the level of formality and follow their lead.
-After all, formality is just another form of courtesy!
-You can get an indication of how those you communicate with prefer to be addressed by how they sign-off their emails.
+After all, formality is just another form of respect.
+You can get an indication of how those you communicate with prefer to be addressed by how they sign off their emails.